loisbaker/OceananigansLagrangianFilter.jl/README.md

 * How does it work?
 * Why would I want to filter offline when I could filter online?
 * What kind of filters are implemented, and why?
-* When is Lagrangian filtering (in the frame of the flow) better than Eulerian filtering (at a fixed spatial location)
+* When is Lagrangian filtering (in the frame of the flow) better than Eulerian filtering (at a fixed spatial location)?

 ---
 ## 💻 Contributing